 When doing research related to sexualities, it is important to have a firm grasp of the concepts involved, because the terminology is imprecise.
 There are four areas to consider:

 SEX This refers to biology, genetics, and genitalia.
-Relevant terms include: female, male, intersexed, hermaphrodite.
+Relevant terms include: female, male, intersex, hermaphrodite.

 GENDER IDENTITY This refers to an individual's own definition of self.
 It is usually, but not always, congruent with their biological sex.
-Relevant terms include: woman, man, transsexual, transgendered, male-to-female, female-to-male, bigendered.
+Relevant terms include: woman, man, transsexual, transgender, male-to-female, female-to-male, bigender.